-Lectures Tutorials/SGD Practical Independent
+Hourly Breakdown Lectures Tutorials/SGD Practical Independent Learning , 30 4 15 101 successful completion of the course, student should be able to

-Hourly Breakdown Learning

-noun, proundom 30 4 15 101

-- 1. To provide an introduction to functions of the body, cellular physiology and homeostatic mechanisms - To enable the student to understand the function and mechanisms of the musculoskeletal system, the function of blood and its components, and the physiological basis of haematological disorders, diagnostics and management strategies.
+- 1. To provide an introduction to functions of the body, cellular physiology and homeostatic mechanisms - 2.
+To enable the student to understand the function and mechanisms of the musculoskeletal system, the function of blood and its components, and the physiological basis of haematological disorders, diagnostics and management strategies.